Satoko Miyahara: 2021–2022 season: Retirement

 Miyahara withdrew from the 2021 CS Autumn Classic International, and thus did not participate in a Challenger event prior to the beginning of the Grand Prix.
 Competing at the 2021 Skate America, Miyahara placed seventh.
 Her second Grand Prix was initially the 2021 Cup of China, but following its cancellation she was reassigned to the 2021 Gran Premio d'Italia in Turin.
 She placed fifth at the event, despite a number of underrotations, and said afterward "there were some issues with some things, but at least I landed all jumps today.
 I think it's a pretty big step from the last two seasons and I think I was in control of myself better."

 At the 2021–22 Japan Championships, Miyahara placed fourth in the short program.
-She was sixth in the free skate after underrotating several jumps, and finished fifth overall.
-She was named as an alternate for the Japanese Olympic team, and assigned to compete at the 2022 Four Continents Championships.
-Miyahara subsequently withdrew from Four Continents due to illness, and was replaced by Yuhana Yokoi.
+She was sixth in the free skate after underrotating several jumps and finished fifth overall.
+She was named as an alternate for the Japanese Olympic team and assigned to compete at the 2022 Four Continents Championships.
+Miyahara subsequently withdrew from Four Continents due to illness and was replaced by Yuhana Yokoi.

 On March 26, Miyahara announced that she was retiring from competitive skating, saying that she had "no regrets.
 And, I have a lot of dreams for my next step."

+Post-competitive career

+Following the end of her competitive career, Miyahara has toured with Stars on Ice in Canada and the United States as well as in Japan; she has said that she specifically wanted to perform in overseas shows.

+She has also choreographed programs for other skaters, including exhibition programs for Kaori Sakamoto and Miyabi Oba.
+In September 2024, she became a director at the Japan Skating Federation.

+Skating technique

+Miyahara initially learned to jump and spin clockwise; most skaters jump and spin counter-clockwise.
+After she returned to Japan, her coach had her try jumping counter-clockwise and thought that she should switch to that direction.
+Her jump axis was unstable when jumping clockwise, and she had developed habits that required her to use more force than necessary, so her coach thought it was better to have her start over in the counter-clockwise direction.
+Miyahara can still perform double jumps in a clockwise direction.
+Commentators have noted that her jumps are small.

+Miyahara has been praised for the speed and quality of her spins, which she can perform in both directions.